renesas-rz/rzv_ai_sdk/smart_parking/readme.md

    ./parkinglot_detection
    ```
 #### GUI for running the application

+>**Note:** The application GUI is same for either of the sample video or the camera.

-- The application consists of two buttons when the application is run.
+1. The application consists of two buttons when the application is run.
-   - Edit Slots and Start Inference
+   - `Edit Slots` and `Start Inference`

      <img src=./images/parking_app_front.JPG width="420">

-- First click on edit the slots button to add the slots on the parking slots.
+2. First click on `Edit Slots` button to add the slots on the parking slots.

-- Now you will see 2 other buttons. `add slot` and `remove slots`
+   - Now you will see 2 other buttons. `Add Slot` and `Remove Slot`

      <img src=./images/park_add_remove.JPG width="360" height="240">

-- To add the slot, press `add slot` button.
+3. To add the slot, press `Add Slot` button.
-- Now when you see the camera screen,
+   1. When you see the camera(or the sample video) screen.
+   2. The Bounding box needs to be drawn where the user would like to detect the occupancy.
-- simply press and hold the mouse left click on the screen to start drawing the bounding boxes
+   3. simply press and hold the mouse left click on the screen to start drawing the bounding boxes
-- release the click to finish drawing boxes.
+   4. release the click to finish drawing boxes.
-- You can draw multiple bounding boxes using the above 2 steps
+   5. Multiple bounding boxes can be drawn

      <img src=./images/slot_add.JPG width="480">

-- After you have drawn the slots, press `esc` key to go to the home screen
+4. After you have drawn the slots, press `Esc` key to go to the home screen
-- Click on the run inference button
+5. Click on the `Start inference` button
-- To close the running application, press `esc` key.
+6. To close the running application, press `Esc` key.
-- You can similiarly remove the added slots as well
+7. To remove the added slots
+   1. Click on the `Remove Slot` button
+   2. Type the parking slot IDs that needs to be removed.

      <img src=./images/remove_slots.jpg width="360" height="240">

 #### Application: Runtime output details

-The runtime application will look somethig like this
+The runtime application will look something like this

 <img src=./images/smrt_prk_out.JPG width="480">

 - Each bounding boxes (BB) are the parking slots drawn by the user
    - Green BB are the emptied one
    - Red BB are the occupied one
-- Each slot indetified by the user is assigned some ID.
-The ID is assigned in the sequence the BB are drawn.
+- Each slot identified by the user is assigned some ID.
+The IDs are assigned in the sequence the BB are drawn.
 - Frame Per Sec (FPS) is also shown in the bottom right corner.

+#### Application: Termination
+- Application can be terminated by pressing `Esc` key on the keyboard connected to the board.
+- Alternatively, User can force close the application using `CTRL+c` on the board console.

 ## Application: Specifications